CADViewer/cadviewer-php-scripts/README.md

 A. check that all paths and executable names correspond to server settings, if not modify ***/cadviewer/php/CADViewer_config.php***.

-B: identify the command line string for the conversion:
+B: identify the command line string for the conversion, it will be directly after **before call to exec: **:

 <pre style="line-height: 110%">